Polluters Pay: Status in 2026

 No Fare, No Barriers: Saving San Diego’s Youth Opportunity Pass

-By Sophia Tada (she/her), Editor of Youth4Climate’s Blog Since May 1st, 2022, when SANDAG flipped the switch on the Youth Opportunity Pass pilot, free transit has opened thousands of doors for San Diego’s youth.
+By Sophia T (she/her), Editor of Youth4Climate’s Blog Since May 1st, 2022, when SANDAG flipped the switch on the Youth Opportunity Pass pilot, free transit has opened thousands of doors for San Diego’s youth.
 The Youth Opportunity Pass (YOP) has revolutionized youth access to public transportation in the San Diego

 A Brief Chicano History in San Diego; Tales of Environmental Racism